lucky_honeypot

 How it works

-This shard uses two techniques to catch spambots:
+This shard uses three techniques to catch spambots:

 1. Invisible fields.
 Bots fill out every field, including ones hidden with CSS.

 2. Timing checks.
-Bots submit forms instantly, humans need time to fill them out.
+Bots submit forms instantly, humans need more time.

 Installation